WRDTP Student FAQs

 Can I participate in training and other events offered by other universities?

-Yes, you can participate in any of the events announced on the White Rose DTC website.
-White Rose DTC-sponsored events are free to social sciences PhD students from York, Leeds and Sheffield.
+Yes, you can participate in any of the events announced on the White Rose DTP website.
+White Rose DTP-sponsored events are free to social sciences PhD students from York, Leeds and Sheffield.
 Your Pathway may also be organizing events/training that will be offered across the three universities – keep track by logging onto your Training Pathway pages on the wrdtc.ac.uk web site.

 Where can I find out more about training events at other universities?